 R= L/μA ——-(2)

 Φ = Flux in the air gap

 μ = Permeability of the magnetic material

 The leakage flux is reduced with an increase in air gap length.
 The flux produced in the stator winding gets almost fully coupled with the rotor winding if the air gap length is more.
-Therefore, the overload capacity of a large air gap length motor is more than the overload capacity of the motor that has a small air gap length.
-With an increase in the air gap length, the leakage reactance decrease and the overload capacity increase.
+Therefore, the overload capacity of a large air gap length motor is more than that of a motor with a small air gap length.
+With increased air gap length, the leakage reactance decreases, and the overload capacity increases.

 The leakage flux gets reduced with a large air gap length.
-The less noise is generated in the motor that has more air gap length.
+Less noise is generated in the motor with a longer air gap.

 Tooth Pulsation Loss